microsoft/terminal/doc/specs/NorthStar/Tasks.md

 picked at runtime, and custom sets of arguments can be specified for individual arguments.

 We've had verbatim feedback that developers already attempt to record useful commandlines in various different ways - in OneNotes, in shell scripts, in aliases.
 Sharing these Providing a unified way to easily store, browse, and use these command lines should be valuable to developers already doing this.
 Furthermore, developers often share these commands with the rest of their teams.
-A static file in
+A static file in their project containing commands for the whole team seems like a simple solution to this problem.

 ### User Stories